 Who is responsible for the evaluation and monitoring of vaccines (vaccine safety)?

-In Germany, the Paul-Ehrlich-Institut is responsible for the authorisation of vaccines, i.e. the evaluation of quality, efficacy and safety as well as pharmacovigilance (drug safety) after authorisation.
+In Germany, the Paul-Ehrlich-Institut is responsible for the authorisation of vaccines, i.e. the evaluation of quality, safety and efficacy as well as pharmacovigilance (drug safety) after authorisation.

 The Standing Commission on Vaccination (Ständige Impfkommission, STIKO), located at the Robert Koch Institute (RKI), prepares vaccination recommendations based on data on the efficacy and safety of the respective approved vaccines so that vaccines can be used optimally.
 For this purpose, the STIKO incorporates the assessments of the Paul-Ehrlich-Institut on the safety of vaccines.

-On how many people were the COVID-19 vaccines tested before they were granted the marketing authorisation in Europe?
+On how many people were the COVID-19 vaccines tested before they received marketing authorisation in Europe?

-At the time at which the COVID-19 mRNA vaccine Comirnaty and the COVID-19 Vaccine Moderna were authorised for use in Europe, data on efficacy was available from around 14,000 to 18,000 people who had been vaccinated with the respective vaccine in the phase 2/3 trials.
-In total, more than 30,000 study participants took part.
+At the time that the COVID-19 mRNA vaccines Comirnaty and COVID-19 Vaccine Moderna were authorised for use in the EU, data on efficacy was available from around 14,000 to 18,000 people who had been vaccinated with the respective vaccine in the phase 2/3 trials.
+In total, more than 30,000 study participants per vaccine product took part in the pivotal (decisive) clinical trial.

-For the vector vaccine COVID-19 Vaccine AstraZeneca, data were available at the time of the marketing authorisation on the efficacy in around 6,000 vaccinated persons (around 12,000 study subjects) from the phase 2/3 studies.
+At the time that the vector vaccine Vaxzevria (COVID-19 Vaccine AstraZeneca) was authorised for use, data on efficacy was available from around 6,000 vaccinated persons (around 12,000 study participants) from the phase 2/3 studies.

-For the analysis of safety after vaccination, data from more than 20,000 study participants (including around 10,000 vaccinated persons) was evaluated; this data covered a period of up to around two months after the second dose.
+For the safety analysis of all the authorised vaccines, data from more than 20,000 study participants (including at least 8,000 fully vaccinated persons) was evaluated; this data covered a period of up to two months after the final dose.

 How is the efficacy of a COVID-19 vaccine determined?

-During the clinical trial, the study participants are assigned randomly to one of two groups.
-Care is taken to ensure that both groups have a similar composition (e.g. in terms of age, gender etc.) and that there is a comparable risk of infection with SARS-CoV-2.
-The occurrence of a laboratory-confirmed symptomatic SARS-CoV-2 infection, i.e. illness with COVID-19, with effect from a specific point in time after vaccination is then recorded in both groups and the frequency is compared.
+During the authorisation-related clinical trial of the safety and efficacy of a COVID-19 vaccine candidate, normally phase 3 or 2/3, the study participants are assigned randomly to one of two groups.
+One group is vaccinated with the vaccine candidate (the “verum group”), while the control group is given a placebo or another vaccine.
+Care is taken to ensure that both groups have a similar composition (e.g., in terms of age, gender etc.) and that there is a comparable risk of infection with SARS-CoV-2.
+The occurrence of a laboratory-confirmed symptomatic SARS-CoV-2 infection, i.e., illness with COVID-19, with effect from a specific point in time after vaccination is then recorded in both groups and the frequency is compared.
+A calculated efficacy of 90% means that the number of COVID-19 cases that occurred in the vaccinated group was reduced by 90% within a certain time compared to a non-vaccinated control group (e.g. n = 10 vs. 100 cases with groups of the same size).

 Have any safety steps been omitted during testing in order to speed up marketing authorisation?

-For the marketing authorisation of Comirnaty and COVID-19 Vaccine Moderna, all the tests relevant to an assessment of the safety of the vaccines were carried out.
-For COVID-19 Vaccine AstraZeneca, experimental studies in animals on reproductive and developmental toxicity were not completed at the time of the marketing authorisation.
-A preliminary study on reproductive toxicity in mice did not show any signs of toxicity.
-Long-term data on vaccine safety will be collected in further clinical studies.
-The quality, safety and efficacy of every single vaccine product must be ensured before a vaccine can receive marketing authorisation.
+For the marketing authorisation of the COVID-19 vaccines, all the tests relevant to an assessment of the safety of the vaccines were carried out.
+The quality, safety and efficacy of every single vaccine product must be ensured before a vaccine product can receive marketing authorisation.

 Are the COVID-19 vaccines safe, even though they have been developed so quickly?